Our Commitment to Privacy

 Why we collect private information about you

 Hillsong Church is a not-for-profit organisation that is dedicated to communicating the message of the Gospel in Australia and throughout the world.
-This means we embark on a number of different ways to develop and implement Christian services into communities which are in need of a healthy, loving local church to reach out and be the hands and feet of Jesus and in the furtherance of the promotion of the Gospel.
-This would include implementing new church campuses and services, conferences, resource dissemination, furthering of our Hillsong Television program, further investing into our innovative kids and youth programs and being involved in our local and international aid initiatives to help people with acute needs from many different countries and cultures.
+This means we embark on a number of different ways to develop and implement Christian services into communities which are in need of a healthy, loving local church.
+This would include implementing new church campuses and services, conferences, resource dissemination, advancement of our Hillsong Channel and Television program, further investing into our innovative kids and youth programs and being involved in our local and international aid initiatives to help people with acute needs from many different countries and cultures.

 We collect information about people so as to allow us to communicate with them, introduce them to our organisation, promote the Gospel to them, pray and provide other Christian services to them and inform them of the work we do.